 WANT TO DO MORE?

-Attend our upcoming myDSC Webinar – Research in Down syndrome Associated Alzheimer’s disease: What do we know and where are we going?
+Watch our webinar recording – Research in Down syndrome associated Alzheimer’s disease: What do we know and where are we going?

 Donate, and support Down syndrome research today

 Learn more about Down syndrome and Alzheimer’s at LuMind IDSC

 Register for myDSC and access our free digital library of Down syndrome resources